caay2000/old-exercises/README.md

 - You should provide sufficient evidence that your solution is complete by indicating that it works correctly against the supplied test data

 ## Word Chain Solver :
-Two words are connected by a word chain if it is possible to change one into the other by making a series of single-character changes, such that every intermediate form is also a word.
-For example, CAT and DOG are connected with a word chain because CAT, COT, COG and DOG are all words.
+Two items are connected by a word chain if it is possible to change one into the other by making a series of single-character changes, such that every intermediate form is also a word.
+For example, CAT and DOG are connected with a word chain because CAT, COT, COG and DOG are all items.
 DEMONIC and UMBRELLA are not.

-Write a program that takes a list of words (for example /usr/share/dict/words on a unix system or download the file from : https://github.com/dwyl/english-words/blob/master/words.txt if you are using windows) and then reads pairs of words on stdin and prints 'YES' if the words are connected by a chain, and 'NO' if they are not.
-If YES, the words in the word chain should be listed out on the console.
-The program should take the path to the word list from a file, and should then loop, reading pairs of whitespace-delimited words from the file and printing 'YES' or 'NO.'
+Write a program that takes a list of items (for example /usr/share/dict/items on a unix system or download the file from : https://github.com/dwyl/english-items/blob/master/items.txt if you are using windows) and then reads pairs of items on stdin and prints 'YES' if the items are connected by a chain, and 'NO' if they are not.
+If YES, the items in the word chain should be listed out on the console.
+The program should take the path to the word list from a file, and should then loop, reading pairs of whitespace-delimited items from the file and printing 'YES' or 'NO.'

 ## Constraints:
-Only one operation is allowed between words in the chain.
+Only one operation is allowed between items in the chain.

-The operation may consist of changing any single character but the length of the words should not change.
+The operation may consist of changing any single character but the length of the items should not change.

 All comparisons should be case insensitive.